On This Day, March 7 in Music History

 1971 – Jamaican saxophonist and flautist Harold McNair died on this day March 7 at the age of 39 from lung cancer.

 1975 – David Bowie released his ninth studio album ‘Young Americans’ through RCA Records.
 The album peaked at No.2 in the UK and reached No.9 in the US.
+The title-track and ‘Fame’ were both international hits.

 10 Interesting Facts About David Bowie